 There is an argument that in most cases the prosecution will not be able to call a witness to refute the duress claim given that the person called would be the alleged coercer.
 The witness would likely assert their Fifth Amendment right to not self-incriminate.
-Although in certain jurisdictions, such as New York, an affirmative defense like duress means, “the defendant carries the burden of proof.”
+Although in certain jurisdictions, such as New York, an affirmative defense like the duress defense means, “the defendant carries the burden of proof.”
 Says Hafetz.

 Considerations to a Possible Duress Defense

 The duress defense is narrow; although each case is situational and the specific facts of the case may shift how the court views it.
 One such theoretical consideration is long-term abuse.
 The threat of violence is a criterion for this defense, but on-going violence may not meet this condition.
 Past violence or violence already committed does hold, but even under the threat of imminent violence, those invoking the duress defense still must show that an escape or alternative outcome was not possible.

 The concept of intent is also something to consider.
 As Hafetz states, “Mens Rea is required in criminal statutes.
 Lack of intent… i.e. ‘this wasn’t an act of my own free will,” may hold some ground.